God said: 'Let there be light.' God's first creation was light, coming from the fiery Big Bang approximately 13.8 billion years ago. (See 1.1)

 'Then God said, Let us make man in our image, in our likeness, and let them rule over the fish of the sea, and the birds of the air, over the livestock, over all the earth, and over all creatures that move along the ground.
 God created man in his own image, in the image of God he created him, male and female he created them.'
 Genesis 1:26-27)

 Humans were created as a unique kind, not evolved from other kinds.
-The amazing qualities and possibilities of a life made in the image of God is discussed in Purpose 2.5.
+See 2.5 for the amazing qualities and possibilities of a life made in the image of God.